 - bio-mechanical tattoos

-- large scale japanese tattoos
+- large scale american traditional or japanese tattoos (back pieces, sleeves, etc)

 - trash polka tattoos